vilovnok/GNN/README.md

 # Classical GNN Algorithms

 This repository contains clean and minimal implementations of classical Graph Neural Network (GNN) algorithms.
-The goal is to provide an educational and practical foundation for understanding how fundamental GNN models work from scratch in numpy.
+The goal is to provide an educational and practical foundation for understanding how fundamental GNN models work from scratch.

 ![graph](artifacts/images/graph.png)